 What is a virtual host?

 The concept of virtual hosts allows more than one Web site on one system or Web server.
 The servers are different by their hostname.
 Visitors to the Web site are routed by hostname or IP address to the correct virtual host.
 Virtual hosting allows companies to share one server to each have their own domain names.

-How to set up Apache virtual host on centos 7
+Steps to Set up Apache virtual host file on Centos 7

 sudo mkdir -p /var/www/stack.orcacore.net/html